nasa-fornax/fornax-documentation/documentation/compute_environments.md

 You must use HTTPS to authenticate with `git` on the Fornax Science Console.
 SSH is not supported.
 This means you will need to enter your username and password (or token) when interacting with a remote.
-To reduce the number of times you need to enter them, you can configure `git` to cache them by opening a terminal and running the following command:
+To reduce the number of times you need to enter them, you can configure `git` to cache them by opening a {term}`terminal <terminal>` and running the following command:

 ```sh
 # Tell git to cache your credentials for all repos.